Feature Averaging: An Implicit Bias of Gradient Descent Leading to Non-Robustness in Neural Networks: Introduction

-In our experiments, we observe similar phenomena empirically in several other settings.
-We argue that feature averaging it is one of the major factors contributing to non-robustness of deep neural networks, and show it is closely related and collaborate several known phenomena and theoretical models in the study of adversarial robustness, such as the robustness of the features \citep{tsipras2018robustness,ilyas2019adversarial,allen2022feature,tsilivis2022can}, the Lipschitzness of the model \citep{bubeck2021law,bubeck2021universal,li2022robust,li2023clean}, simplicity bias \citep{shah2020pitfalls,lyu2021gradient}, and the dimpled manifold model \citep{shamir2021dimpled}.
-A detailed discussion can be found in~\Cref{sec:connection}.
+In this paper, we perform a detailed analysis of the training dynamics of gradient descent on two-layer ReLU networks (under data distributions similar to~\citet{vardi2022gradient}, ~\citet{frei2024double} and ~\citet{min2024can}, and the detailed discussion about the connection between their works and our paper is deferred to Section \ref{sec:related_work}), and rigorously prove that the learned weights exhibit a particular implicit bias, which we term {\em feature averaging}.
+In our setting, feature averaging refers to a particularly simple form: the network trained by gradient descent tends to learn the average of useful features, in the sense that the weight vector associated with each hidden-layer neuron is a weighted average of feature vectors.
+This also resolves the conjecture made by~\citet{min2024can}.
+Further, one can easily show that such an average is more susceptible to small adversarial perturbations than individual features, rendering the learned solution non-robust.

-In light of the feature-averaging bias, we then ask the following question: {\it if we provide the model with more fine-grained supervision information on each individual feature, can gradient descent avoid the feature-averaging bias and learn a robust solution?} Theoretically, we affirmatively answer this question by showing that the following simple and natural method can enhance the robustness: the model is first trained as a multi-class classifier to predict the feature that each input belongs to, and then a binary classifier can be derived from the learned model.
-We show that this forces the model to learn each individual feature, leading to a robust binary classifier with optimal robust radius.
-Empirically, we design several experiments, using synthetic and real datasets, and demonstrate that feature-level supervision information can be very effective in enhancing the robustness of the model (even with standard training).
+In our experiments, we empirically observe similar phenomena in several other settings.
+We argue that feature averaging is a key factor contributing to the non-robustness of deep neural networks, and demonstrate its close relationship with several known phenomena and theoretical models in adversarial robustness research.
+These include the observation that neural networks tend to leverage both robust and non-robust features for classification~\citep{tsipras2018robustness,ilyas2019adversarial,allen2022feature,tsilivis2022can,li2024adversarial}, the connection between model Lipschitzness (smoothness) and over-parameterization \citep{bubeck2021law,bubeck2021universal,li2022robust,li2023clean}, the simplicity bias of gradient descent that leads to non-robustness \citep{shah2020pitfalls,lyu2021gradient}, and the dimpled manifold hypothesis \citep{shamir2021dimpled}.
+Beyond the linear average behavior studied in this work, we conjecture that feature averaging may appear in more complex forms in real-world settings.
+For example, the neural network may tend to combine many localized, semantically meaningful (hence more robust \citep{ilyas2019adversarial,tsilivis2022can}) features into one discriminative but non-robust {feature}.